 Breaking Down Every Line

-Here is exactly what this order summary is saying and what it is hiding.
+Here is what this order summary shows and what may not be immediately obvious.

 Line Item Amount What It Really Means